lechatthecat/JavaChatSPA/README.md

 ```

 Now the project should be ready.
 Please make sure DB in Docker "Postgress" has tables for this project.
-If tables are not initialied in DB, you can create them by using /docker/sql/init.sql.
+If tables are not initialied in DB, you can create them by using `/docker/sql/init.sql`.

-If you are not using vscode, please the following:
+If you are not using vscode, please run the following:

 ```
 $ mvn spring-boot:run